This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Although it is easier and less messy to locate the ridges for cutting wings before cooking them, you can cut chicken wings after cooking, if you must or simply prefer.

-How many chicken wings per person?
+How many chicken wings per person should I serve?

 To serve chicken wings for a crowd, account for at least 1 pound of chicken per person.
 This is equal to approximately 4 to 5 whole chicken wings (not yet separated into parts).